Mushroom sprouting from frog's leg leaves scientists concerned

 However, the parasitic fungus called Batrachochytrium dendrobatidis – more commonly known as the chytrid fungus – is a real threat to animal life and has led to a decline in global amphibian populations.

-It’s the most recent concerning fungal story to emerge in the world of science since research revealed last year that a man contracted a serious case of silver leaf disease – a fungal infection which usually only affects plants.
+It’s the most recent concerning fungal story to emerge in the world of science since research revealed last year that a man contracted a serious case of 'Last of Us' - style silver leaf disease – a fungal infection which usually only affects plants.

 The 61-year-old unnamed patient, from India, developed the disease in his throat, in an example of a pathogen leaping from the plant kingdom into humans.